-- To access Control Panel, press F2 while in Connection Manager. - To open Connection Manager: - o This is the default screen at bootup, unless you have Autostart sessions. - o Press Ctrl+Alt+End at any time - To activate more than one connection: - o Press Ctl+Alt+End to be returned to Connection Manager from an active connection.
+- To access Control Panel, press F2 while in Connection Manager. - To open Connection Manager: - o This is the default screen at bootup, unless you have Autostart sessions. - o Press Ctrl+Alt+End at any time - To activate non-Autostart connections: - o In Connection Manager>Connect, highlight the connection name and click on Connect. - o In Connection Manager>Connect, double-click on the connection name - To activate more than one connection: - Press Ctl+Alt+End to be returned to Connection Manager from an active connection.
 You can now select another connection for activation.
-All connections can be activated at the same time. - o Set any or all connections to activate automatically at boot-up. - To move among all active connections: - o Press Ctrl+Alt+UpArrow/DownArrow for all keyboards. - o Press RightAlt+Up/DownArrow for all keyboards. - o Return to Connection Manager and select another connection. - To move among active YESterm IP connections: - Press Alt+PgUp for 101 keyboards or Alt+PgDn for 122 keyboards. - o Click on the appropriate button (I, II, III, or IV) in the tool bar. - If your YESterm IP display connection is configured to hide the Menu and Tool bars, you can invoke the File menu by pressing Alt.
-Then you can get to other menus by using the RightArrow, LeftArrow, and Tab keys. - To close a display session, go to the Sign On screen, open the File menu, and activate Close or Close All.
-Also, if all your display sessions are at the Sign On screen, you can just power down.
+All connections can be activated at the same time. - o Set any or all connections to activate automatically at boot-up. - To move among all active connections: - o Press Ctrl+Alt+UpArrow/DownArrow for all keyboards. - o Press RightAlt+Up/DownArrow for all keyboards. - o Return to Connection Manager and select another connection. - To move among active PowerTerm connections, open the Sessions menu and click on the desired session name. - To close a display session: - o Go to the Sign On screen, open the File menu, and activate Exit. - o Click on X in the upper right-hand corner. - To power down, select Shutdown from Connection Manager>Connections.